Does this sound familiar?

 Who am I and why can I help you?

-I’m a proud native of the ‘golden rollin’ hills of California’, as folk musician Kate Wolf so eloquently sang of, in the heart of the gold country.
-I was lucky to grow up amongst pine-clad mountains and free flowing rivers, but it wasn’t all rainbows and unicorns, and so I found deep solace in nature during an otherwise tumultuous childhood.
+I’m a proud native of the ‘golden rollin’ hills of California’, as folk musician, Kate Wolf so eloquently sang of, in the heart of the gold country.
+I was lucky to grow up amongst pine-clad mountains and free-flowing rivers, but it wasn’t all rainbows and unicorns, and so I found deep solace in nature during an otherwise tumultuous childhood.
 Some of my earliest memories included capturing grasshoppers, praying mantises and crawdads and keeping them as pets in mason jars.
 And I was always outside – riding my horses and tending to my Noah’s Ark of sheep, rabbits, cats, dogs, birds and fish.

 As an adult, I’ve been lucky to find ways to combine my passions for nature, travel, art and education.
 After college, and armed with a Master’s degree in Biology, I became a field biologist, getting paid to hike, camp and ski in order to tag trout, net sharks, identify insects, chase pollinators, press plants, collect weather data and dissect…well you probably don’t want to know!
 Over the years, I’ve held a variety of fantastic field biology jobs that have included such exciting adventures as being chased by a moose, having bears steal my food and puncture my tires, escaping from lightning storms and being stung by jellyfish.

 As much fun as this was, I eventually realized that I could affect an even greater societal change by educating folks about the wonders of the natural world in hopes of inspiring them to preserve it.
 So I settled down from the gypsy life of a field biologist and began my work as an environmental educator.
-I love sharing stories about the natural world with people young and old through multi-disciplinary techniques that incorporates art, music, dance and writing.
+I love sharing stories about the natural world with people young and old through multi-disciplinary techniques that incorporate art, music, dance and writing.

 “We only conserve what we love; we will love only what we understand; and we will understand only what we are taught”